 If you are going abroad permanently you cannot get IS.

-In certain circumstances you can get IS for four weeks or eight weeks of your absence abroad, even though one of the conditions of entitlement to IS is that you are resident in NI.
+In certain circumstances you can get IS for four weeks or eight weeks of your absence abroad, even though one of the conditions of entitlement to IS is that you are resident in Northern Ireland.

-You will need to provide evidence to determine if IS will be payable for any of the period that you are out of the country.
+You will need to provide evidence to find out if IS will be payable for any of the period that you are out of the country.

 For further information, please contact your local Social Security/Jobs and Benefits office.